ryngonzalez/Sketch-Internals/README.md

 Open up a Pull Request for review!

 ## License
 All intellectual property of Bohemian Coding, makers of Sketch.
 Merely used as a learning resource for people looking to contribute to the plugin ecosystem.
+(Shoot me an (email)[ryan@ionizedmedia.com] if you want to chat.)